Living with POTS: Finding Treatment That Supports You

 - Hyperadrenergic POTS, where the body produces too much norepinephrine (a stress hormone), leading to feelings of panic or surges in heart rate

-- Secondary POTS, which develops in connection with another condition like Ehlers-Danlos Syndrome (EDS), Lyme disease, or a viral illness like COVID-19²
+- Secondary POTS, which develops in connection with another condition like Ehlers-Danlos Syndrome (EDS) (a connective tissue condition often associated with hypermobility), Lyme disease, or a viral illness like COVID-192

-Although POTS can affect anyone, it is most common in females between the ages of 15 and 50, and it frequently begins during adolescence — especially after a period of rapid growth, hormonal shifts, or recovery from an illness.¹ This is one reason many pediatric patients are misdiagnosed or brushed off early on, especially if they "look fine" on the outside.¹
+Although POTS can affect anyone, it is most common in females between the ages of 15 and 50, and it often begins during adolescence, especially after a period of rapid growth, hormonal shifts, or recovery from an illness.1 This is one reason many pediatric patients are misdiagnosed or brushed off early on, particularly if they “look fine” on the outside.1

-And yet, the internal experience of POTS can be devastating.
-For young adults, it can mean missing months or years of school, watching friendships slip away, or feeling like life is passing by while they struggle just to get out of bed.
-For working adults, it can lead to job loss, financial strain, or a slow erosion of confidence in their own body and mind.³
+The impact can be significant.
+For young adults, POTS may mean missing school, losing momentum, or watching friendships slip away while it takes everything they have just to get through the day.
+For working adults, it can contribute to job instability, financial strain, and a gradual loss of confidence in their body and mind.3

-Despite being recognized by the medical community for over a decade, POTS is still frequently underdiagnosed, and patients often see multiple doctors over several years before receiving an accurate diagnosis.³ This delay not only prolongs suffering, but also erodes trust in the healthcare system — leaving many patients feeling defeated before they’ve even begun treatment.
+Despite being recognized by the medical community for over a decade, POTS is still frequently underdiagnosed, and patients often see multiple doctors over several years before receiving an accurate diagnosis.3 That delay can prolong suffering and erode trust in the healthcare system, leaving many people feeling discouraged before they’ve even been given a clear plan forward.

 Why Typical POTS Treatments Often Fall Short

-To be clear, these foundational strategies do have a purpose.
-Increasing fluids and salt helps expand blood volume, which can ease symptoms of poor circulation.
-Compression garments support blood flow to the brain.
-And graded exercise, done carefully and consistently, may help improve cardiovascular tolerance over time.²⁻⁴
+These foundational strategies do have a role.
+Increasing fluids and salt can help expand blood volume and support circulation.
+Compression garments can help reduce pooling in the lower body.
+And graded exercise, when introduced carefully and progressed slowly, may improve tolerance over time.2-4

 One-Size-Fits-All Doesn’t Work for POTS

-POTS can present differently from person to person, and it’s often linked with other conditions — like hypermobility disorders, autoimmune issues, or post-viral syndromes.² That means a treatment plan that focuses solely on cardiovascular metrics may overlook the true drivers of a patient’s symptoms.
+What helps one person may not help another, and that’s not a failure on your part.
+POTS can present differently from person to person, and it is often connected with other conditions, including hypermobility disorders, autoimmune issues, and post-viral syndromes.2 That means a treatment plan focused only on cardiovascular metrics may overlook contributing factors that shape how symptoms show up day to day.

 A More Holistic Path to Managing POTS Symptoms

-At Nyberg Acupuncture & Wellness, we’ve seen this same kind of nervous system dysregulation in patients with conditions like fibromyalgia and complex chronic fatigue — where symptoms such as dizziness, brain fog, and post-exertional crashes show up in different ways, even when the root diagnosis is different.
-What these conditions often share is the lived experience of not feeling “safe” in your own body — and that’s where treatment has to begin.
+At Nyberg Acupuncture & Wellness, we often see a similar pattern of nervous system dysregulation in patients living with conditions like fibromyalgia and complex chronic fatigue, where dizziness, brain fog, and post-exertional crashes may show up differently depending on the diagnosis.
+What these experiences can share is the feeling of not being able to rely on your body.
+That’s often where care needs to start.

 Supporting the Nervous System, Not Just the Heart

 POTS is fundamentally a disorder of nervous system regulation.
-That’s why our first goal is to help restore balance to your autonomic nervous system — the part that controls your heart rate, digestion, blood pressure, and more.
+That’s why an important focus of care is supporting the autonomic nervous system, which influences heart rate, digestion, blood pressure, and other essential functions.

-If POTS leaves your stomach in knots — bloating, nausea, cramping, or constipation — you’re not imagining it.
-These symptoms are common and often stem from how POTS disrupts gut motility and circulation.
+If POTS leaves your stomach in knots with bloating, nausea, cramping, or constipation, you’re not imagining it.
+Digestive symptoms are common in POTS and may relate to changes in autonomic regulation that affect gut motility and circulation.

-Here too, acupuncture has proven value.
-A 2021 systematic review of 61 randomized controlled trials found that acupuncture significantly improved symptoms of functional gastrointestinal disorders, including irritable bowel syndrome and functional dyspepsia.⁹ These improvements were seen even compared to medication — and with a lower rate of side effects.
+Acupuncture has also been studied for digestive symptom support.
+A 2021 systematic review of 61 randomized controlled trials found that acupuncture improved symptoms of functional gastrointestinal disorders, including irritable bowel syndrome and functional dyspepsia.9 In that analysis, acupuncture was also associated with fewer side effects than some medication comparators.9

 More Than One Modality, Working Together

-While acupuncture forms the foundation of care, Nyberg Acupuncture & Wellness takes it a step further with targeted, noninvasive therapies designed to support and stabilize your system more fully — especially when symptoms are complex or overlapping.
+While acupuncture forms the foundation of care, Nyberg Acupuncture & Wellness may incorporate additional, noninvasive therapies when symptoms are complex or overlapping.
+These services are selected based on your symptom pattern and adjusted over time based on response.

-- ATP Resonance BioTherapy® uses gentle electrical currents to help regulate inflammation, support cellular energy, and promote systemic balance.
-This can be especially useful for patients struggling with chronic pain, fatigue, or stress-related dysregulation.
+- ATP Resonance BioTherapy® uses gentle electrical currents to support tissue-level regulation and systemic balance.
+This may be especially useful for patients also managing chronic pain, fatigue, or stress-related dysregulation.

-We don’t treat the diagnosis.
-We treat the person living with it — with care, intention, and therapies that respect the full complexity of your experience.
+We don’t treat the diagnosis in isolation.
+We treat the person living with it, with careful evaluation, clear planning, and therapies chosen to match your needs.

 You’re Not Making It Up, and You Don’t Have to Manage It Alone

-Living with POTS can feel like you’re constantly defending your experience — to doctors, to loved ones, even to yourself.
+Living with POTS can feel like you’re constantly defending your experience to doctors, to loved ones, and sometimes even to yourself.

-You’ve probably been told it’s anxiety.
+You may have been told it’s anxiety.
 That it’s “not that bad.”
-That you just need more sleep or less stress or a little more willpower.
-But none of that explains why your heart races when you stand up, why your brain shuts down halfway through a sentence, or why your body seems to need more recovery than movement.
+That you just need more sleep, less stress, or more willpower.
+But that doesn’t explain why your heart races when you stand, why your thinking feels slower or scattered, or why your body seems to need more recovery than movement.

 You deserve to be taken seriously.
-You deserve care that doesn’t just treat numbers on a chart, but sees the full weight of what you’re carrying — and helps lighten it.
+You deserve care that looks beyond numbers on a chart and considers the full picture of what you’re experiencing.

-Whether you’re newly diagnosed, years into your search for answers, or still wondering what’s going on with your body, you don’t have to navigate it alone.
+Whether you’re newly diagnosed, years into your search for answers, or still trying to understand what’s happening in your body, you don’t have to navigate it alone.

-Dr. Jeffrey Savage, LAc, DACM offers individualized consultations to determine whether acupuncture and complementary therapies may be right for you.
-If you're a candidate, we’ll create a care plan tailored to your unique pattern, symptoms, and lifestyle.
+Dr. Jeffrey Savage, LAc, DACM offers individualized consultations to review your history, current symptoms, and prior treatments, and to determine whether acupuncture and supportive therapies may be a good fit.
+If you’re a candidate, we’ll outline a clear plan based on your needs and goals.
 Learn more about our approach and philosophy here.

 Frequently Asked Questions about POTS and Acupuncture